 If you straighten your hair or use a heated styling product every day, you are bound to lose more hair than usual.
 Make sure to apply a heat-protecting serum to your hair and set your styling product to a lower heat.
 This is an essential part of any hair care routine.

 Overly tight hair causes your roots to weaken and damages your hair follicles.
 Prevent this by switching your hairstyle now and then.

 - Lack Of Green Veggies In Your Diet:

-If you want to save your hair, you have to include iron rich food in your diet.
-Green leafy vegetables are very important for healthy and strong hair.
-Include spinach, kale, arugula and any other dark green veggie you can get your hands on.
+If you want to save your hair, you have to include iron-rich food in your diet.
+Green leafy vegetables are essential for healthy and strong hair.
+Include spinach, kale, arugula, and any other dark green veggie you can get your hands on.